Frequently Asked Questions (FAQ)

 Sure, just make sure that the script installation call from the HTML file points to the right location.
 Also since the script uses Service Worker, a script installed in a subdirectory can only control pages within that subdirectory.
 To get around this limitation, you should set a particular response header for the Service-Worker.
 Read more about the

 Service-Worker-Allowed header here.

 Our optimizations can be disabled using one of the following 3 ways:

 - To disable Dexecure locally for debugging, the easiest way is to disable Service workers on your browser temporarily.
 For example, on Google Chrome, this involves checking the

 Bypass for network option in the Application panel of the Chrome devTools.
 On Firefox, open your page in Private Browsing mode since Firefox disables Service Workers in private browsing mode.

 Cmd/Ctrl + Shift + R (This bypasses the service worker too).

 optimisationsEnabled key to false in the Dexecure JS file that you were provided.

 There are 3 different ways to go about doing this.

-This is relevant to users using the JS file with service workers (Step 1 in integration).
+This is relevant to users using the JS file with service workers (Step 1 in setup).